 It is a convergence of Mahatma Gandhi NREGS and Department of Agriculture & Farmers Welfare (DoA&FW).
-Joint Guidelines with Department of Agriculture, Cooperation & Farmers Welfare (DoAC&FW) have been issued vide letter no. L-13060/11/2020-RE-VII dated 14.01.2021 to promote horticulture.
-The guidelines will help to fulfil the need of technical expertise, good quality plants and training support in connection with promotion of horticulture for livelihoods. of convergence The modalities and be seen can at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).
+Joint Guidelines with Department of Agriculture, Cooperation & Farmers Welfare (DoAC&FW) have been issued, vide letter no. L-13060/11/2020-RE-VII, dated 14.01.2021, to promote horticulture.
+The guidelines will help fulfil the need of technical expertise, good quality plants and training support in connection with promotion of horticulture for livelihoods.
+The modalities of convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).